 “Lots!”

-Another spell welled up in his mind, and he tossed his torch behind him.
+Another spell welled up in his mind,

-The torch’s flame burst forth, creating a wall of shimmering flame.
+The torch’s flame burst forth, creating a wall of shimmering fire.
 The creatures snarled and yelped, and the smells of singed fur and flesh reached his nose.
 It wouldn’t hold them for long, he knew, but it at least bought some time.

 “They’re right behind you!”
 Blueberry squeaked from up above.
 Sargt could almost feel their breath on his neck, and he dared not risk looking back.
 His thighs and calves burned as he ascended the slope, his breathing ragged.
 His whole body protested at every step.
 But to slow down meant death.

-He reached deep into his mind, tossing his sword behind him, up the road.
-The magic’s power surged through his body, and as he felt his shield collapse his senses were overloaded.
-The smell of clay pots, the sound of a stoneworker chipping away at a block of granite, the feeling of being covered in mud and dust, the dryness on one’s tongue after a run on a hot day.
 His vision turned crystalline, and he saw the creatures surge forward again as if through a hundred lenses, hued blue and green and red and purple.
 Sargt dropped to one knee and planted his hand on the ground, the creatures a hair’s breadth away.

 The ground under the creatures began to buckle and crack, the waves tearing at the stone and dirt.
 Dust and freshly-made gravel flew up into their eyes, and they reared back in pain as sharp chips of stone dug into their flesh.

 And then the great bridge-road collapsed out from under them.
 They fell to the cavern floor, bodies crushed and torn asunder by the falling chunks of great works of the past.
+Then the road underneath his feet began to crumble, and he scrambled back, stumbling to steady ground.

 “I can only hope they understood their actions.
 I did not wish to kill them.”
 Sargt rolled up onto his feet.
 He reached down into his mind and found the last dregs of his magic.
 A few tiny gold and silver lights, all together about the brightness of a torch, materialized around his left hand.